ISDuBA/ISDuBA/docs/keycloak.md

 This documents gives a brief overview about the impact of some configurable values within Keycloak on the application.

+## Necessary Configuration

+Keycloak has to be configured in order to work with ISDuBA.
+A realm needs to be created.
+This realm must later be referenced in https://github.com/ISDuBA/ISDuBA/blob/main/docs/isdubad-config.md#-section-keycloak-keycloak.
+Via clients "auth" -> client scopes "auth dedicated", the  `User Attribute` mapper "TLP" must be created, using the following settings:

+ * Mapper: User Attribute
+ * Name: TLP
+ * User Attribute: TLP
+ * Token Claim Name: TLP
+ * Claim JSON Type: JSON
+ * Add to ID token: On
+ * Add to access token: On
+ * Add to lightweight access token: On
+ * Add to userinfo: On
+ * Add to token introspection: On
+ * Multivalued: On
+ * Aggregate attribute values: On

+## Realm Roles

+ISDuBA utilizes a set of realm roles.
+The actions any user can take is defined by their role.
+The following roles should be created:

+ * admin
+ * auditor
+ * editor
+ * importer
+ * reviewer
+ * source-manager

+An overview of roles can be found within [the roles documentation](./roles.md)

 ## Groups
 Which advisories any given user can access is regulated by their keycloak groups.
 Group access rights are additive, meaning a user has all rights of every group they are part of.
 On the graphical interface of keycloak, groups are defined and can be edited under ```<url_of_keycloak>:/admin/master/console/#/isduba/groups```